Ventto/pug/README.md

 # TODO

-* [ ] Pre-install, selecting package-list-Gists to generate (pacman or aur or both).
+* [ ] Choose to update only pacman package list, only AUR or both.
-* [ ] Once triggered, you can choice to do not apply change on Gists.
+* [ ] Once triggered, you can choice to do not update your Gists.
-* [x] Avoiding a Gist revision when updating only known packages.